oheunj/SurvTrees/README.md

 # Risk Stratification Using Tree-Based Models for Recurrence-Free Survival in Breast Cancer
 This is the work for developing tree-based machine learning models for survival outcomes.
-The paper is currently under review at JCO OA.
+The paper is currently under review.
 ```{r}
 Oh, E. J., Alfano, C. M., Esteva, F. J., Baron, P. L., Xiong, W., Brooke, T. E., Chen, E. I.,
 and Chiuzan, C. (2024+).
 Risk stratification using tree-based models for recurrence-free survival in